-IFRS 17 establishes the principles for the recognition, measurement, insurance contracts and supersedes IFRS 4 Insurance Contracts.
+IFRS 17 establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.

-IFRS 17 outlines a general model, which is modified for insurance con features, described as the variable fee approach.
-The general model is met by measuring the liability for remaining coverage using the premi
+IFRS 17 outlines a general model, which is modified for insurance contracts with direct participation features, described as the variable fee approach.
+The general model is simplified if certain criteria are met by measuring the liability for remaining coverage using the premium allocation approach.

-The general model uses current assumptions to estimate the amount, cash flows and it explicitly measures the cost of that uncertainty.
-It tak rates and the impact of policyholders' options and guarantees.
+The general model uses current assumptions to estimate the amount, timing and uncertainty of future cash flows and it explicitly measures the cost of that uncertainty.
+It takes into account market interest rates and the impact of policyholders' options and guarantees.

-In June 2020, the IASB issued Amendments to IFRS 17 to address challenges that were identified after IFRS 17 was published.
-The amer application of IFRS 17 (incorporating the amendments) to annual rep after 1 January 2023.
-At the same time, the IASB issued Extension of Applying IFRS 9 (Amendments to IFRS 4) that extends the fixed expiry d from applying IFRS 9 in IFRS 4 to annual reporting periods beginning of

-IFRS 17 must be applied retrospectively unless impracticable, in which approach or the fair value approach is applied.
+In June 2020, the IASB issued Amendments to IFRS 17 to address concerns and implementation challenges that were identified after IFRS 17 was published.
+The amendments defer the date of initial application of IFRS 17 (incorporating the amendments) to annual reporting periods beginning on or after 1 January 2023.
+At the same time, the IASB issued Extension of the Temporary Exemption from Applying IFRS 9 (Amendments to IFRS 4) that extends the fixed expiry date of the temporary exemption from applying IFRS 9 in IFRS 4 to annual reporting periods beginning on or after 1 January 2023.
+IFRS 17 must be applied retrospectively unless impracticable, in which case the modified retrospective approach or the fair value approach is applied.

-For the purpose of the transition requirements, the date of initial application reporting period in which the entity first applies the Standard, and the of the period immediately preceding the date of initial application.
+For the purpose of the transition requirements, the date of initial application is the start if the annual reporting period in which the entity first applies the Standard, and the transition date is the beginning of the period immediately preceding the date of initial application.

-Amendments to IFRS 10 and IAS 28 - Sale or Contribution of Asse Associate or Joint Venture
+Amendments to IFRS 10 and IAS 28 - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-The amendments to IFRS 10 and IAS 28 deal with situations where of assets between an investor and its associate or joint venture.
-Spe that gains or losses resulting from the loss of control of a subsidiary t in a transaction with an associate or a joint venture that is accounted are recognised in the parent's profit or loss only to the extent of th in that associate or joint venture.
-Similarly, gains and losses resulting investments retained in any former subsidiary (that has become an a is accounted for using the equity method) to fair value are recognised or loss only to the extent of the unrelated investors' interests in the n
+The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
+Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary that does not contain a business in a transaction with an associate or a joint venture that is accounted for using the equity method, are recognised in the parent's profit or loss only to the extent of the unrelated investors' interests in that associate or joint venture.
+Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' interests in the new associate or joint venture.